threefoldfoundation/tft-stellar/specs/vesting/vesting.md

 The vesting is done over a period of 48 months.
 Every month 1/48th of the amount is released

-Since there are no smart contracts in Stellar,  we need to be a bit creativevon how wev implement this.
+Since there are no smart contracts in Stellar,  we need to be a bit creative on how we implement this.

 ## Nice to have